4ster-light/perlin/QUICKSTART.md

 ## Using the Application

 Once the application starts, you'll see a 3D landscape displayed from a natural viewing angle.

-### Controls:
+### Controls

 - **Rotate View**: Click and drag with your mouse to rotate sideways (horizontally)
 - **Zoom In/Out**: Use your mouse scroll wheel
 - **New Terrain**: Click the "Regenerate Terrain" button at the bottom

-### Camera View:
+### Camera View

 The camera is positioned at the most horizontal angle (5° from horizontal) and starts at maximum zoom to give you the best view of the landscape.
 You can rotate sideways to see the terrain from different horizontal angles, providing a natural ground-level perspective similar to walking around the landscape.

-### What You're Seeing:
+### What You're Seeing

 The colors represent different terrain types based on elevation: